golharam/cwl-graph-generate/README.md

 $ docker build -t cwl-graph-generate .
 # This command assumes the CWL and associated files are in the working directory and a subdirectory of the working directory.
 $ docker run --rm -ti -v $PWD:$PWD -w $PWD cwl-graph-generate /opt/cwl_graph_generate.sh $CWL_FILE
-# The output will be
+# The output will be the basename of the $CWL_FILE.png
 ```

 ## Limitations